Fertility Treatment Options for Men & Women

 Options for Women

 Fertility Drugs: Fertility drugs such as clomiphene, gonadotropins, and bromocriptine regulate reproductive hormones or induce ovulation (release of one or two eggs from the ovaries).
-After a few months of use, pregnancy is likely to result 15-40% of the time.
+After a few months of use, pregnancy is likely to result in 15-40% of the time.

 Intrauterine Insemination (IUI): Around the time of ovulation, sperm is placed inside the woman’s uterus.
 The procedure increases the amount of healthy sperm that reach the fallopian tubes, where fertilization takes place.